secureCryptoConfig/secureCryptoConfigInterface/README.md

 The Secure Crypto Config provides a secure API that is secure and easy usable.
 It provides an abstraction from the underlying algorithm such that the usage gets more convenient and makes misuse and resulting security issues harder to occur.
 Even for users with not much cryptography experience it offers a possibility to implement secure cryptographic code.

 ## Overview
 The Secure Crypto Config Interface provides methods for the most common cryptographic use cases: Symmetric encryption, Asymmetric encryption, hashing, password hashing and Signing.
 The algorithms used for for the internal execution of the invoked use case is determined by the content of the Secure Crypto Config files.
-These JSON formatted files are provided within the Interface bt can also be customized as long as the internal structure stays the same.
+These JSON formatted files are provided within the Interface but can also be customized as long as the internal structure stays the same.
 With the release of a new version of the Interface the files will be updated to use only currently secure algorithms and parameters.
+Therefore, it is necessary to update the SecureCryptoConfig library as soon as possible if a new version is provided to be able to be up-to-date with the current security standard.
 In this way the burden of making right choices for parameters and algorithms to implement secure code can be lifted from the user.

 For handling the result of the cryptographic use cases we make use of a adapted version of [COSE](https://github.com/cose-wg/COSE-JAVA) to derive the parameters from output of cryptography primitives.
 Otherwise future changes of the default configuration would change existing applications behavior.
 Therefore the output is a byte representation of a corresponding COSE message which contains not only the actual output (e.g. ciphertext, hash) but also all used parameters.